ogladr-kjarr/ogladr-kjarr.github.io/_posts/2019-03-29-Airflow-TfL-Data.md

 opr_download_data.set_downstream(api_json_to_db)
 ~~~

-I included in the Github repo a RMakrdown file that connects to the database and creates a few plots, just to show how the data could be used.
+I included in the Github repo a RMarkdown file that connects to the database and creates a few plots, just to show how the data could be used.
 In the future I want to try to automate the reports creation via a bash command in the DAG.